hathora/hathora-cloud-sdks/csharp/docs/RoomV2Api.md

-Suspend a [room](https://hathora.dev/docs/concepts/hathora-entities#room) using `appId` and `roomId`.
+Suspend a [room](https://hathora.dev/docs/concepts/hathora-entities#room).
 The room is unallocated from the process but can be rescheduled later using the same `roomId`.

 ### Example
 ```csharp